Jaborandi Plant Health Benefits

 Healing Properties and Warning

-It is used whenever an increase in sweat production is required (influenza, fever diseases, edema, or hydropsy) and for glaucoma (an increase of the intraocular pressure).
+It is used whenever an increase in sweat production is required (influenza, fever diseases, edema, or hydropsy) and for glaucoma (an increase in intraocular pressure).
 It must always be used under medical supervision.

 WARNING!
 Jaborandi contains pilocarpine, an alkaloid that acts on the autonomic nervous system.
 It must be used under medical supervision, always respecting the recommended doses.